 Unarguably, one of the best things for cheap sightseeing in Madrid is the Madrid Card.
 It allows you free entry to more than 50 attractions in Madrid and ensures that you avoid the queues at each of them.

 Priced from 47 euros and upwards (depending on the days you need it), visiting just 4 of these attractions will already make up for buying the Madrid Card.

 The most popular attractions included in the Madrid Tourist Card are:

 - Thyssen-Bornemisza Museum

 - Almudena Cathedral

 Don’t go crazy with shopping if you want to save in Madrid

-It’s very typical to go to a city on vacation and spend the last hours there shopping, whether typical products or clothing and accessories in outlets.
-Don’t go crazy because that’s where you can spend all your savings that you havent spent during the trip.
+It’s very typical to go to a city on vacation and spend the last hours there shopping, whether it be for typical products or clothing and accessories from outlets.
+Don’t go crazy because that’s where you can spend all your savings that you haven’t spent during the trip.

 But if you still want to go shopping in Madrid, I advise you to do it at Las Rozas Village, one of the most famous outlets in Spain.
 If you want to go from the center of Madrid, I recommend you take a look at this Las Rozas Village shopping trip where they will take you to the outlet for only 18 euros.
 The tour also includes a VIP card with special discounts.

-I hope this post has been useful for your next trip to Madrid and that you’ve solved your questions about how to save money in Madrid; but if you have further questions, leave a comment and I will help you as much as possible in your Madrid travels!
+I hope this post has been useful for your next trip to the city and that it’s answered your questions about how to save money in Madrid.
+But if you have further questions, leave a comment and I will help you as much as possible in your Madrid travels!